Jefferson-Portfolio-2024/PongGame/README.md

 # PongGame

 How to Run Game:
 The file named "Pong_game" contains all the files needed to run the pong game successfully.
 This game runs best on Visual Studio Code (VSC) as it is very easy to run it on there.
-You must be connected to the internet to run this game properly
+You must be connected to the internet to run this game properly.
 To setup the pong game:
 1. Install the "Live Server" extension on your VSC. to Install "Live Server", simply go to the "Extensions" tab and search for "Live Server"
 2. Open the "Pong_game" folder and click on the "index.html" file.